Conversion

 Top-of-Funnel: Awareness and Engagement Signals That Matter

 At the top of the funnel, you want to know who you are reaching and how well they are engaging with you.
 Remember to focus on quality, not quantity.
-At this stage, keep an eye on metrics like:
+At this stage, keep an eye on metrics like the following:

 • Website traffic from targeted sources